acm-uic/student-task-manager-sig-mobile-dev/README.md

 For that reason, I gathered information on the process of app development with extensive research.

 Here are the basic steps I found, we'll be using this process for all our projects.
 The goal is to give us a basic idea to work with while still allowing flexibility and creativity with the app.

+### Step 1: Discovery
+- Roles involved:
+  - Everyone

+Let the creativity flow!
+This is the stage where...
+    - Creatively inclined people
+        - Find an idea that's not already on the market
+        - Research possible selling points and features -- What do we have that others don't?

+    - Analytically inclined people
+        - Research potential databases/APIs/libraries that can be used to make the app -- Ex.
+If we make a book app, how will we get the book info?
+Local database?
+API?
+        - Scout out possible competition -- what features do they have?